keberwein/mlbgameday/README.md

 Databases
 ---------

 When collecting several seasons worth of data, the data may become larger than memory.
 If this is the case, the `mlbgameday` package includes functionality to break the data into "chunks" and load into a database.
 Database connections are provided by the `DBI` package, which includes connections for most modern relational databases.
-Below is an example that creates a SQLite database in our working directory and populates it with MLBgameday data.
+Below is an example that creates a SQLite database in our working directory and populates it with MLBAM Gameday data.
 Although this technique is fast, it is also a system intensive process.
 The authors of `mlbgameday` suggest loading no more than a single season per R session.

 ``` r
 library(mlbgameday)